aslamdoctor/rearrange-woocommerce-products/README.md

 This is very easy to use plugin with “drag & drop” functionality to rearrange the products.

+---

-## Major Updates
+## Features

+- Ability to sort products using drag-n-drop feature.
-- Ability to sort products by any product category
+- Ability to sort products by any specific product category
-- Ability to select multiple products by single click and sort them at once
+- Ability to select multiple products by single click and sort them at once.

 To use this plugin, please make sure that Woocommerce is installed and Activated.

+---

 ## Important Notes